coala/coala/docs/Users/Tutorial.md

 coala would now fix all spacing issues and without bothering you again.

 Currently following actions are available:

-- `ApplyPatchAction`
-  Applies a given patch (if existent).
+ * `ApplyPatchAction`: Applies a given patch (if existent).
-- `ShowPatchAction`
-  Just displays a given patch (if existent) without doing something.
+ * `ShowPatchAction`: Just displays a given patch (if existent) without doing something.

 For debugging purposes:

-- `PrintDebugMessageAction`
-  Prints a debug message for the appearing result.
+ * `PrintDebugMessageAction`: Prints a debug message for the appearing result.

 # Setting Inheritance